Mystery and Crime Fiction posted November 3, 2024 | Chapters: | 1 2 -3- 4... |

 "Tricks?
 That's your game, not mine."
 Her voice was low and dangerous, a storm brewing behind her calm facade.

 "Did you come to gloat?"
 He grinned.
 "Or did you have something else on your mind?"
-His face was smug.
+He smirked.
 "Too bad about Margaret's little accident."

 Eleanor's form wavered, struggling to remain materialized as she held back a torrent of grief and rage.
 Her voice broke, her words nearly a whisper but fierce, "Every time I close my eyes, I see Margaret's lifeless face.
 I don't know how you did it, but I'm certain you're responsible for her death."

-"You know nothing," he sneered, stepping closer, relishing her anger.
+"You know nothing," he sneered, stepping closer.
 "Please accept my condolences."

 Eleanor's fists clenched at her sides, her breath quickening.
 "You think you're funny?"
 She hissed.
 "You're a monster, John."